WeAreAro/partner-api-demo/README.md

 ## Some Useful Info

 1. Form data is pre-populated to make it easier to work with the APIs - you can change the field data per your own needs
-    - This includes the `Partner Code` field that you can populate with your own code when supplied by Aro, which along with the Sandbox API token to allow you to make API calls and use the Lending Panel configured for your account.
+    - This includes the `Partner Code` field that you can populate with your own code when supplied by ClearScore, which
+    - along with the Sandbox API token to allow you to make API calls and use the Lending Panel configured for your
+    - account.
 1. Use the Left and Right cursor keys to quickly navigate the UI (without the need to find and click the Back and Continue buttons) - make sure you're not focused on a UI field though
 1. The UI has been built to be responsive and will also work on a mobile (or small screen) device